Skip to content

 return (a > b) ? a : b;

-}The original intent of the inline keyword was to suggest to the compiler "embed the function body directly at the call site, rather than generating a function call instruction."
-But in modern compilers, this "suggestion" aspect of inline has been largely ignored—compilers have their own inlining strategies that are more accurate than a programmer's annotation.
-The compiler decides whether to inline based on factors like function complexity, call frequency, and optimization level, regardless of whether you wrote inline or not.
+The original intent of the inline keyword was to suggest to the compiler: "embed the function body directly at the call site, rather than generating a function call instruction."
+However, in modern compilers, this "suggestive" function is largely ignored—compilers have their own set of inlining strategies that are more accurate than a programmer's annotation.
+The compiler decides whether to inline based on function complexity, call frequency, optimization level, and other factors, regardless of whether you write inline or not.

-4.2 Implicit inline for In-Class Definitions
+4.2 Implicit inline for in-class definitions

 class Math {